-Super on or off?
+Feeding your bees: Super on or off?

 Many beekeepers will reduce the size of their hives during winter, removing excess boxes.
 The smaller the size of the hive, the easier for the bees to keep it warm.

-However, this consideration needs to be balanced with making sure the bees have enough food to last the winter.
+However, this consideration needs to be balanced with making sure the bees have enough food to last the spring.
 If your Flow Super has a lot of honey in it, leave it on for the bees.
-If not, remove it for the winter – perhaps you’ve an extra brood box of honey stores, or plan to feed your bees through the winter.
+If not, remove it for the winter – perhaps you’ve got an extra brood box of honey stores, or plan to feed your bees through the winter.